Skip to main content

 Example Project

-See a complete working example: bistro-e2e-python — Playwright for Python (pytest) E2E tests with QA Sphere integration.
+See a working example: bistro-e2e-python — Playwright for Python (pytest) E2E tests with QA Sphere integration.

-This guide shows you how to integrate pytest test results with QA Sphere using the QAS CLI tool.
-While this guide uses Playwright for Python as the browser automation library, the same approach works with any Python test framework that produces JUnit XML output — including pytest with Selenium, Robot Framework, or plain unit tests.
+While the examples below use Playwright for Python, the same approach works with any Python test framework that emits JUnit XML — pytest + Selenium, Robot Framework, plain unit tests, and so on.

 Prerequisites